Updated: May 20, 2022

 The best investment for you depends not only on your goals, but also on your financial capabilities, your risk tolerance, and your investment personality, among other things.

 So the next time you read or someone tells you about a great investment — ask yourself first how that investment fits and complements your personal financial plan before putting money into it.

 5. Constant cash flow is your investment foundation.

 There are hundreds of investments out there and people waste a lot of time comparing and choosing which among those investments will give them the best returns.

-My advise has always been to invest where it is convenient for them so they can go back and focus on making more money.
-Take advantage of your productive years and do everything you can to increase your cashflow.
+My advice has always been to invest where it is convenient for them so they can go back and focus on making more money.
+Take advantage of your productive years and do everything you can to increase your cash flow.

 That’s the reason why I spend most of my time building multiple sources of income rather than studying which investment is the best.
 When I have more money, I don’t have to choose at all because I can invest in all of them.

 6. Your portfolio’s growth is more important than the performance of your individual investments.